weber-stef/node-walkthrough/README.md

 2. In a new file called `messaging.js` write a new function called `showHelp`.

-    a) This function should print information to the console if the term `--help` appears anywhere in the argument list.
+    a) This function should print help text to the console.

     b) Connect this function to `index.js` using CommonJS Module syntax.
+    The function should fire if the term `--help` appears anywhere in the argument list.
 Think about your control flow before writing code.

     Remember: Git is your friend.